dwille/bbtools/README.md

 I've tried to write down as many of them as I remembered, but I'm sure I missed several.

 On a similar vein, this repository is CONSTANTLY changing (including file structure updates, I seem to love doing those every month or so...), so check back often for bug fixes, extra features, free ice cream, and other goodies.

+# Main Directory
+There are several top-level directories.
+I use one of them.
+* bbtools
+  * c-tools
+    * This is where every useful tools resides and all of the current development is taking place
+  * deprecated
+    * Stuff that I've moved around but not wanted to throw out yet that I either don't use or may come back to
+  * matlab
+    * OLD matlab tools.
+I think every one of these has been replaced by a c tool.
+MATLAB is slow.
+I don't use MATLAB anymore.
+  * presentation
+    * ignore this
+  * sppressions
+    * suppresion file for using with valgrind when checking out cuda stuff

 # File Structure
 The tools are meant to be used on a standard Bluebottle simulation directory with this structure: